ElDubsNZ/Proposed-Members-Bills-Archive/ReadMe.md

 I've created a wordpress blog to present changes, though I am looking for a better solution: https://proposedbills.wordpress.com/

-I have yet to discover a better way to present this information, as navigating Wayback Machine can be challenging.
+I have yet to discover a better way to present this information, but have been considering linking in with Wikidata, which could structure the information much better and also track changes to the bill's metadata.

 ##spn.sh